About | Contact Us | Subscribe We have updated our website. Tell us what you think about our website by completing a short Survey.

 Do you wish to continue?

-The County of Los Angeles Tax Collector has requested publication of the Notice of Chapter 8 Agreement Sales, required pursuant to California Revenue and Taxation Code Section 3798, in the following newspapers, on the days noted.
+The County of Los Angeles Tax Collector has requested publication of the Notice of Chapter 8 Agreement Sale required pursuant to California Revenue and Taxation Code Section 3798, in the newspaper and on the days noted below.

 BY ITEM NUMBER